and-rewsmith/python-template/README.md

 The `./play` dir is a place to run and checkin files where the checkin rules don't apply.

 #### Artifacts
-The `./artifacts` dir contains all the plots that analyze the model. **Ideally this should be rebuilt and committed every time there is a model change.**.
+The `./artifacts` dir contains all analysis plots. **Ideally this should be rebuilt and committed every time there is a source change.**.
 Recommend using `scripts/analysis/rebuild_analysis.sh` this to do that in one shot.

 #### Docs
 The `./docs` dir contains all relevant documentation.